Nixhazel/BUS-TICKETING/README.md

 ## Database Setup

+1. Enter your Database config details in the config files

-1. Create the database schema by running migrations:
+2. Create the database schema by running migrations:

 npx sequelize db:migrate

-2. Optionally, seed the database with initial data (if required):
+3. Optionally, seed the database with initial data (if required):

 npx sequelize db:seed:all